Local scaling limits of L\'evy driven fractional random fields: Acknowledgement

 \section{Acknowledgement}

 The authors thank two anonymous referees and the AE for useful comments.
 VP acknowledges financial support from the project `Ambit fields: probabilistic properties and statistical inference' funded by Villum Fonden.
+Also, VP gratefully acknowledges financial support of ERC Consolidator Grant 815703 `STAMFORD: Statistical Methods for High Dimensional Diffusions'.